Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 ## Dimensionality Reduction

-Dimensionality reduction refers to techniques that *reduce the number of input variables* in a dataset.
+Dimensionality reduction algorithms represent techniques that *reduce the number of features* (not samples) in a dataset.
-More input features often make a predictive modeling task more challenging to model, what is known as **the Curse of Dimensionality**.

 In the example below the task is to reduce the number of input features (unroll swissroll from 3D to 2D) and save the largest ratio of information at the same time.
 This is the essence of the dimensionality reduction task and these algorithms.